redpesk-common/cloud-publication-binding/docs/2-Installation.md

 ./install-redpesk-localbuilder.sh create -c redpesk-cloud-publication -t cloud-publication
 ```

-You will been asked to enter the redpesk Image Store password that is: iotbzh.

 This will download LXD for your OS, pull the cloud publication binding host
 side container and start it.